marta-krzyk-dev/IComparer/README.md

 # IComparer
 A program showing hot to implement and use IComparer&lt;T> interface.
+Each Duck object has two properties: Kind and Size.
+A list of ducks is sorted based on their Kind, Size, Kind and Size, Size and Kind using comparers.
 Based on "Head First C#" book.

 ### Program.cs results: